vromero-beltran/Ah-Huevo-Que-Si/README.md

 - **Address**: Provides the physical address of the food truck's location.
 - **About Section**: Introduces visitors to the food truck's unique Mexican cuisine, highlighting the vibrant flavors of Jalisco and Nayarit.
 - **Services**: Describes the various services offered by the food truck, including Mexican brunch, dinner delights, the signature Jalisco and Nayarit mix, and special catering services.
-- **Menu**: Provides a list of the food truck's menu items, including a description, price, and image.
+- **Menu**: Provides a list of the food truck's menu items, including a description, and price.
 - **Contact Form**: Provides a contact form for customers to contact the food truck.
 - **Gallery**: Displays a gallery of photos of the food truck's menu items location.